Advantages of Laser | Disadvantages of Laser

 ➨Single laser beam can be focused in areas smaller than 1 micro diameter.
 One square micro area is needed to store 1 bit of data.
 This helps in storing 100 million data in one square cm.
 Due to this fact, laser is being used in laser CDs and DVDs for data storage in the form of audio, video, documents etc.

-Disadvantages of Laser
+Drawbacks or disadvantages of Laser

-Following are the disadvantages of Laser:
+Following are the drawbacks or disadvantages of Laser:

 ➨It is expensive and hence more expenditure to the patients requiring laser based treatments.